Gremagol/EneCMDList/Commands List.md

 Commands and aliases | Description | Usage
 ----------------|--------------|-------
 `.verbose` `.v` | Sets whether to show when a command/module is blocked.  | `.verbose true` `.permrole` `.pr` | Sets a role which can change permissions.
 Supply no parameters to see the current one.
-Default is 'GremBot'.  | `.pr role`
+Default is 'Ene'.  | `.pr role`
 `.listperms` `.lp` | Lists whole permission chain with their indexes.
 You can specify an optional page number if there are a lot of permissions.  | `.lp` or `.lp 3`
 `.removeperm` `.rp` | Removes a permission from a given position in the Permissions list.  | `.rp 1` `.moveperm` `.mp` | Moves permission from one position to another in the Permissions list.  | `.mp 2 4`